daimh/poor-mans-cloud/README.md

 # poor-mans-cloud
-build and manage a simple but high-availability cloud with open source software and commondity hardware.
+Build and manage a simple but high-available cloud with open source software and commondity hardware.
 PMC has the simplest configuration, as it requires only one configuration file on its manager node, and there is no running daemons on any nodes.

 ## Features
 - 100% redundancy.
-Every disk write is instantly copied from an active node to a hot standby node.
+Every disk write is instantly copied from the active node to its hot standby node.

 - live migration.
-VM can be moved within a cloud of nodes without any user interruption.
+VM can be moved within a cloud of nodes without any interruption.

-- two levels of disk image backup, full backup is a dd image, incremental backup is based on xdelta3.
+- two levels of disk image backup.
+The full backup is a dd image, the incremental backup is based on xdelta3.

-- clone
+- VM clone

 ## Installation
 1. Assuming we have two nodes, pm-1 and pm-2.
-We also need a manager node that can run X application and also ssh to all the nodes
+We also use pm-1 as the manager node to run X application and also ssh to all the other nodes.

-2. go to the manager node, setup a ssh key access to all nodes
+2. go to the manager node, setup the ssh key access to all nodes

 3. on the manager node
   $ cd /opt